Skip to main content

 Functionality Cookies

 • You may refuse to accept browser cookies by activating the appropriate setting in your browser.
-However, if you select this setting you may be unable to access certain parts of our Website.
-Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue necessary cookies when you direct your browser to our Website.
+However, if you select this setting, you may be unable to access certain parts of our Website.
+Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue necessary cookies when you direct your browser to our Websites.

 • GIF.
 We may use tiny images known as clear GIFs to track behavior of users, including statistics on who opens our emails.